patschi/akvatar/docs/tls.md

 Benefits of reverse proxy TLS termination:

-- **Automated certificate management** -- tools like Certbot (Let's Encrypt) or Caddy's built-in ACME integrate directly with the reverse proxy
+- **Automated certificate management:** Tools like Certbot (Let's Encrypt) or Caddy's built-in ACME integrate directly with the reverse proxy
-- **Centralised TLS configuration** -- cipher suites, protocol versions, HSTS headers, and OCSP stapling are managed in one place
+- **Centralised TLS configuration:** Cipher suites, protocol versions, HSTS headers, and OCSP stapling are managed in one place
-- **Better performance** -- reverse proxies are optimised for TLS handling and connection management
+- **Better performance:** Reverse proxies are optimised for TLS handling and connection management
-- **Separation of concerns** -- the Python application does not need to handle TLS, reducing its attack surface
+- **Separation of concerns:** The Python application does not need to handle TLS, reducing its attack surface

 When the reverse proxy terminates TLS, the application runs over plain HTTP internally.
 The `X-Forwarded-Proto` header tells the app that the original request was HTTPS, ensuring all generated URLs use the correct scheme.